Vernon Tigers: History

 The Tigers seemed unfazed by the scandal, as they finished first for the third year in a row, winning the 1920 pennant by 5 1/2 games over the Seattle Indians.
 However, that was the beginning of end of the team.
 The Eighteenth Amendment had been ratified, criminalizing the production and sale of alcohol everywhere in the U.S., including Vernon.
 It took effect in 1920.
 The small population of Vernon became a liability, as fewer Angelenos were willing to travel the distance to watch a game in a "dry" town.

-Moreover, principal owner Arbuckle found ownership of the team more work than he had bargained for, and sold his interest in the team later in 1920.
-As a result, the Hollywood crowd lost interest in the Tigers.
+Moreover, principal owner Arbuckle had found ownership of the team more work than he had bargained for, and sold his interest in the team.
+Ed Maier resumed operation of the club late in 1919.
+With Arbuckle's departure, the Hollywood crowd lost interest in the Tigers.
 As attendance waned, the caliber of play did also, and the team struggled in its final years.

-After the 1925 season, the team was sold to San Francisco interests and moved to that city to begin play in 1926 as the Mission Reds.
+In 1921, William Wrigley Jr., owner of the Chicago Cubs, bought controlling interest in the Angels.
+A power struggle between the owners of the Angels and the Tigers began.
+The Tigers had played most of their home games at Washington Park, renting from its owners as had the Angels.
+Late in 1925, Wrigley opened a new ballpark of his own, Wrigley Field, and immediately announced that Tigers owner Ed Maier and his ball club were not welcome in the new park.
+That was a death-blow to the Vernon franchise, and Maier sold both the ball club and Maier Park to San Francisco interests.
+The Tigers moved to that city to begin play in 1926 as the Mission Reds.

+Wrigley still wanted rental income for days when the Angels were playing road games, so he invited his friend Bill "Hardpan" Lane to move the Salt Lake City Bees to play at Wrigley Field in 1926.
+The transferred Bees became the first incarnation of the Hollywood Stars, playing their games at Wrigley through the 1935 season, then transferring again, to become the San Diego Padres.

-After 12 unprofitable seasons in San Francisco, the team moved back to Los Angeles for the 1938 season.
-They were renamed the Hollywood Stars, and established a strong rivalry with the Angels that lasted until the arrival of the Brooklyn Dodgers in 1958.
+After 12 unprofitable seasons in San Francisco, the Mission team moved back to Los Angeles for the 1938 season.
+They were renamed as the second incarnation of the Hollywood Stars, and established a strong rivalry with the Angels that lasted until the arrival of the Brooklyn Dodgers in 1958.
 As before in Los Angeles for a time, and as in San Francisco, the Stars found themselves being tenants of the more dominant team in the city.
-However, the Stars would eventually build their own park and achieve a measure of success that the Tigers and the Missions had been unable to achieve.
+However, the Stars would soon build their own park and achieve a measure of success that the Tigers and the Missions had been unable to.